How to Start a Charcoal Grill

 The kind of charcoal you use matters—a lot.
 Quality charcoal impacts how easy it is to light the grill, and the way the food you grill tastes.
-Some charcoal brands pre-soak their briquettes in lighter fluid to make them easier to light, but that type of charcoal is not required when using a chimney.
+Some charcoal brands pre-soak their briquettes in lighter fluid to make them easier to light, but you don’t have to use that type of charcoal when lighting a fire using a chimney.

 If you’re spending good money on meat to grill, it makes sense to use the best charcoal you can afford.
 Quality brands to look for include Jealous Devil, Primo, and Rockwood.
 (If you can find all-natural charcoal, all the better.)
 These premium products offer easier lighting, consistent heat, and better flavor without chemicals.

 Once you have good charcoal in hand, you’re ready to fill the chimney.
 Unlike gas grills, charcoal grills don’t have knobs to adjust if you want to increase or decrease the grill’s temperature.
 Instead, you regulate a charcoal grill’s temperature by adjusting the amount of charcoal you use.

 For low-heat grilling or starting a smoker with coals, fill the chimney about a quarter of the way full.
 For medium heat, fill the chimney half full.
 For high-heat grilling and searing, fill the chimney all the way to the top.

 Some charcoal chimneys require you to remove the interior grate and add the fire starter to the bottom compartment.
 If this is the case for you, switch steps two and three in this how-to guide.

 STEP 3: Place the fire starter under the charcoal chimney.